wilelm123/pydmesg/README.md

-Before you use this tool, make sure you have install
+Before you use this tool, make sure you have installed

 the termcolor lib